Solar neutrino physics: Detection and experimental challenges

 Internal backgrounds come from radioactive isotopes in the fiducial volume.
 Radioactive ions (e.g.,~$^{40}{\rm K}$), noble gas ($^{85}$Kr, $^{39}$Ar), and products of $^{238}$U and $^{234}$Th decay chains (see Fig.~\ref{fig:chains}) can be dissolved in water or liquid scintillator.

-Table~\ref{tab:radiative} summarizes natural radioactive background levels for water and liquid scintillator detectors.
+Table~\ref{tab:radiative} summarizes natural radioactive background levels for water and liquid scintillator detectors, according to studies for SNO and Borexino~\cite{Okeefe2008,Gatti1996,Borexino2008,Balata1996,Borexino2009}.
 Backgrounds from $^{238}$U and $^{232}$Th chains and $^{40}$K in water are significantly higher (roughly by two orders of magnitude) than those in liquid scintillator.
 This is because the binding ability of water molecules with inorganic ions is stronger than that of organic liquid scintillator.
 Hence the solubility of inorganic ions in water is higher than that in liquid scintillator.

 It is important to note that both the $^{238}\text{U}$ and $^{232}\text{Th}$ chains contain the inert gas element radon ($^{222}{\rm Rn}$, $^{220}{\rm Rn}$), which is difficult to be removed chemically.
 The radon isotopes can continuously enter the fiducial volume emanation from external materials.